mariadb-corporation/MaxScale/Documentation/Filters/Query-Log-All-Filter.md

 options=case,extended
 ```

-**Note**: older the version of the QLA filter in 0.7 of MaxScale used the `options`
+**Note**: older the version of the QLA filter in 0.7 of MariaDB MaxScale used the `options`
 to define the location of the log files.
 This functionality is not supported
 anymore and the `filebase` parameter should be used instead.

 ## Filter Parameters

 The QLA filter has one mandatory parameter, `filebase`, and a number of optional parameters.
-These were introduced in the 1.0 release of MaxScale.
+These were introduced in the 1.0 release of MariaDB MaxScale.

 ### Filebase